Bone Regency: Demographics

+males and 410,093 females.
+The mid 2023 official estimate was 820,510 inhabitants (comprising 400,508 males and 420,002 females).

 The majority of residents of Bone Regency are Muslim, with numerous mosques and places for studying Islam.
 There are also some churches in Watampone.

 Administrative districts

-Bone Regency in 2020 (as in 2010) comprised 27 administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) within each district, and its postal code(s).
+Bone Regency in 2020 (as in 2010) comprised 27 administrative Districts (Kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid-2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages within each district (totaling 328 rural desa and 44 urban kelurahan), and its postal code(s).

-Notes: (a) except the villages of Biru (post code 92714), Cenrana (post code 92754) and Palakka (post code 92761). (b) except the village of Kading (post code 90225).
+Notes: (a) including one kelurahan. (b) except for the desa (villages) of Biru (postcode 92714), Cenrana (postcode 92754) and Palakka (postcode 92761). (c) including two kelurahan. (d) including several small islands off the east coast of the district. (e) except the desa (village) of Kading (post code 90225). (f) all 8 are kelurahan (Bulu Tempe, Jeppee, Macanang, Macege, Majang, Mattiro Walie, Polewali and Watang Palakka). (g) all 8 are kelurahan (Biru, Bukaka, Manurunge, Masumpu, Pappolo, Ta, Walanae and Watampone). (h) all 8 are kelurahan (Bajoe, Cellu, Lonrae, Pallette, Panyula, Tibojong, Toro and Waetuo).

 Coat of arms

 The coat of arms of Bone consists of a blue shield with a harrow, anchor, unsheathed kris, rice, cotton plant, and - at the bottom of the shield - the words Kabupaten Bone in red text on a white banner.
 The harrow and rice stand for the agricultural history of the area.
-The anchor signifies Bone's nautical prowess, while its symmetry and location in the middle of the shield represents rationality.
+The anchor signifies Bone's nautical prowess, while its symmetry and location in the middle of the shield represent rationality.
 The kris and red text signify bravery, while the cotton plant represents the Bone people's struggle for independence.
 The white banner stands for purity and holiness.